I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxpdereferencenetfcb.md

 <p>On checked builds, <b>RxpDereferenceNetFcb</b> causes the system to ASSERT if the node type for the structure is not an FCB or if the final reference count is less than 0. </p>

-<p>The referencing and dereferencing of FCBs is different from those of the other data structures because of the embedded resource in the FCB.
-This implies that the caller requires information regarding the status of the FCB (whether it was finalized or not ).
-To finalize the FCB, two locks need to be held, the NET_ROOT name table lock as well as the FCB resource.
-These considerations lead to a different approach in dereferencing FCBs.
-Consequently, <b>RxpDereferenceNetFcb</b> does not attempt to finalize the FCB.</p>

-<p>A number of macros are defined in <i>fcb.h</i> for debugging that are the preferred way to call this routine.
-These macros provide a wrapper around the <b>RxpReferenceNetFcb</b>  or <b>RxpDereferenceNetFcb</b> routines used for file structure management operations on FCB structures.
-The <b>RxDereferenceNetFcb</b> macro is the preferred way to call this routine.
-This macro first calls the <b>RxpTrackDereference</b> routine to log diagnostic information about the request before calling the <b>RxpDereferenceNetFcb</b> routine.</p>

-<p>On checked builds, <b>RxpDereferenceNetFcb</b> causes the system to ASSERT if the node type for the structure is not an FCB or if the final reference count is less than 0. </p>

 ## -requirements
 <table>
 <tr>